 Therefore, while one part of the world is spending time eating more than required by the body, the other part is dying of hunger and lack of proper meals.

 Read about Lifestyle Mistakes of 9 to 5 Employees

 The nutrients required are different for different age groups and gender.
-Also a person involved in a lot of physical exercise may have to eat more than a person who works from the comfort of a chair.
+Also, a person involved in a lot of physical exercises may have to eat more than a person who works from the comfort of a chair.
 Similarly, differently-abled are guided accordingly for what constitutes a balanced meal for them.

-Widespread malnutrition has resulted due to lack of proper diet plans, poverty resulting from huge family sizes, inadequate health and sanitary facilities.
-Those belonging to socially backward classes are the most affected in times of low agricultural produce, droughts and famines.
+Widespread malnutrition has resulted due to lack of proper diet plans, poverty resulting from huge family sizes, inadequate health, and sanitary facilities.
+Those belonging to socially backward classes are the most affected in times of low agricultural productivity, droughts, and famines.